danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 Of course you probably won't be using many native WAT modules, you will compile your C, C++, Rust or whatever into WASM, using it the same way we did above.

-I think a very strong point was a little to much implicit during this talk, performance was mentioned still, with WASM we will be able to obtain a **more robust and coherent performance cross platform/browser** and **portability across operating systems and different CPU architectures**.
+I think a very strong point was a little too much implicit during this talk, performance was mentioned still, with WASM we will be able to obtain a **more robust and coherent performance cross platform/browser** and **portability across operating systems and different CPU architectures**.

 <figure>
   <img src="/assets/img/about-js-conf-eu-berlin-2018/wasm-diagram.png" alt="wasm diagram comparing to cpu architectures"/>